reiinakano/personal_exercises/README.md

 # personal_exercises
-Short scripts I wrote for practicing software engineering interviews
+These are short scripts I wrote for practicing software engineering interviews.

+The files here are a mix of:

+Personal scripts I made for fun and practice

 CTCI (Cracking the Coding Interview) solutions